DDunc/apart/README.md

 ## Current Status
 Under active development: currently works for node with an ugly api, will not work for most client-side projects without babelifying and running install-missing on the output file.

+##Demo
+If you want to see how quick and easy it can be to create (and push!) a new repo with dependencies included, you can clone this project and run the following:

+``npm start ./testfile.js My-Cool-Module $GITHUB_USER $GITHUB_PASSWORD``

+__Note:__ This will actually create and push a new repo to Github!

+##Other Scripts
+Run ``npm run init-apart`` to set your own options, including:
+* Persisting or deleting the new repo
+* Pushing to github as a private repo
+* Adding the newly created repo to your current project as a dependency
+* Autogenerating a readme